 Where: Siem Reap, Cambodia

 Not the oldest temples on the list but definitely among the most famous ones.
-The temples of Siem Reap were built by the mighty Khmer empire, between the 10th and 15th century, and their beauty is still well preserved to this day.
+The temples of Siem Reap were built by the mighty Khmer empire, between the 10th and 15th centuries, and their beauty is still well preserved to this day.
 The most famous ones are the ancient city complex – Angkor Thom, the temple where Angelina Jolie shot Tomb Raider – Ta Prohm, and the crown jewel of the Khmer empire– Angkor Wat.

 An undisputed symbol of Cambodia, you can find Angkor Wat on the Cambodian flag and even on the Cambodian money.
 Constructed in the 12th century, the monument originally honored the Hindu god Vishnu but was later transformed into a Buddhist temple.